engineerlondon/engineerlondon.github.io/_posts/2019-11-18-Quick-Sort.markdown

 {% endhighlight %}

 # Stepping through:
-I reccomend doing this yourself in an IDE.
+I recommend doing this yourself in an IDE.

 We are aiming for a sorted list: